markstubbs/menu-widget/README.md

 Menu action items are defined by adding `<li>`s to the list.
 Sub-menus are created by simply nesting `<ul>`s inside `<li>`s as shown in the example.

+Menu item properties are specified using a combination of ARIA roles and HTML `data-*` attributes on the `<li>` tag.
+See the Reference section later for details.